SchoolOfCode/bc14_final-project_front-end_arachnIDEs/README.md

 [Help Me Help You](https://helpme-helpyou-favour.netlify.app/)

-<p>Connect with your local community to give and receive favours, skills, and support.
+<p><em>Connect with your local community to give and receive favours, skills, and support.

-From moving flats to feeding cats - we have it covered.</p>
+From moving flats to feeding cats - we have it covered.</em></p>

 </div>